Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Cairns City's median income among taxpayers was $52,262 in financial year 2022.
-The average income stood at $64,999 during the same period.
-These figures compare to Rest of Qld's median and average incomes of $50,780 and $64,844 respectively.
-Based on Wage Price Index growth of 13.99% since financial year 2022, estimated median income as of September 2025 is approximately $59,573, with average income estimated at $74,092.
-According to census data, personal income ranks at the 57th percentile ($838 weekly), and household income sits at the 26th percentile.
-Income brackets indicate that 30.7% of residents earn between $1,500 - 2,999 weekly (4,268 residents).
-Housing affordability pressures are severe, with only 80.9% of income remaining, ranking at the 23rd percentile.
+The median income among taxpayers in Cairns City SA2 was $52,262 and the average income stood at $64,999 during financial year 2022.
+These figures are comparable to those of Rest of Qld's which were $50,780 and $64,844 respectively.
+Based on a Wage Price Index growth rate of 13.99% since financial year 2022, estimated incomes as of September 2025 would be approximately $59,573 (median) and $74,092 (average).
+According to census data, personal income ranks at the 57th percentile ($838 weekly), while household income sits at the 26th percentile.
+The largest income bracket comprises 30.7% of residents earning between $1,500 and $2,999 weekly (4,268 residents).
+Housing affordability pressures are severe, with only 80.9% of income remaining after housing costs, ranking at the 22nd percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income